 Site supervisors should contact all applicants promptly regarding selection decisions.
 As soon as a resident has been selected, the site supervisor must notify the Consortium's Director of Residency Training of the selection.

-When a training site accepts a postdoctoral resident, it becomes a legally and financially binding obligation to provide training throughout the training year.
 Prior to beginning the residency, the site supervisor and the resident must complete the Psychology Resident Training Agreement.
 Provide a copy of the Resident Training Agreement to the Consortium's Director of Residency Training.
+Revised 4/21/2023